nominalaeon/guides/javascript/es5-class-pattern.md

 <a id="markdown-organizing" name="organizing"></a>
 ## Organizing

-All of the items inside of a Class are more readable if you follow the same pattern every time.
+All of the items inside a Class are more readable if you follow the same pattern every time.
 Here's an overview for how I recommend you order these items, and below we'll go over some reasoning for each one.

 **example-class.js**

     (function () {

-        'use strict'; // because you're not a monster.
+        'use strict'; /** because you're not a monster. */

         function ExampleClass() {
             this.init.apply(this, arguments);
         }

+        /**
-        // Assign methods to the Function object's prototype _.extend(ExampleClass.prototype, getMethods());
+         * Assign methods to the Function object's prototype */
+        _.extend(ExampleClass.prototype, getMethods());

+        /**
-        // Assign properties to the Function object's prototype Object.defineProperties(ExampleClass.prototype, getProperties());
+         * Assign properties to the Function object's prototype */ Object.defineProperties(ExampleClass.prototype, getProperties());

         ////